LMH01/Acquire_rs_web/README.md

 - [ ] Multiple game instances
 - [ ] Lobby system with ability to join lobbies by invite code
 - [ ] Possibility to reconnect after disconnecting due to internet problems (restoration of game states)
+- [ ] Automatic deletion of game instances when all players have disconnected (for cases where the game was not finished)

 # Secondary Goals